 - Go to the Studio Ghibli Museum If you like their productions (you have to book in advance)

-This information is to give you a general idea of the things you can see and do.
-The city is very large and there are attractions for all tastes and honestly to include everything that Tokyo has to offer would have to write a whole book and need months to be able to go around.
+This information is to give you a general idea of the things you can see and do in Tokyo if you visit for the first time.
+The city is very large and there are attractions for all tastes.
+Honestly, to include everything that Tokyo has to offer I would need to write a book.

-There are always new places to discover, it depends on your tastes, the amount of time you have and whether you want to take the trip at a slow pace or not.
+There are always new places to discover.
+It depends on your tastes, the amount of time you have and if you want to take the trip at a slow pace or not.

-I recommend that you read and research as much as possible as you may find many more things you would like to do.
+I recommend that you read and research as much as you can because you may be able to find many more things you would like to do.

-I hope at least I could have helped you by giving you a quick reference to some of the general attractions of Tokyo and you can plan your trip more easily, for any additional questions do not hesitate to write me.
+I hope I have at least been able to refer you to some of Tokyo’s main attractions and that you can plan your trip more easily.
+For any additional questions do not hesitate to write me.

 Have you visited Tokyo or have you planned to do so in the future?